fenago/apache-tomcat/lab_guides/md/Lab_10.md

 ### Prerequisites for Tomcat 8

-By default, Tomcat 6 runs on JDK 1.5 and Tomcat 8 requires JDK 1.6, so the major prerequisite for the Tomcat 8 upgrade is the installation of JDK 1.6.
-In *Installation of Tomcat 8*, we have discussed the detailed steps of the Java installation.
-Hence, we will move on to the next installation step.

 In case you have to install Tomcat 8 on the same system where Tomcat 6 is running, then you must be thinking how is it possible to set the two different` JAVA_HOME` or` Path?` In that case, you